 It is clear that the ocean acidification field, and indeed science in general, is prone to many biases including methodological and publication biases [6].
 The key thing to note is that if science was operating properly from the onset, and early effects of ocean acidification on fish behaviour were true, the relationships presented in Figs. 1 and 2 would be flat lines showing consistent effect sizes over time.
 It is also evident that the decline effect discovered herein is not explainable by three likely biological culprits (outlined above).
 Thus, the data presented here provide a textbook example of a new and emerging "hot topic" field likely being prone to biases.
-Below, we underscore and assess the roles of three potential biases: (1) methodological biases, (2) selective publication bias, and (3) citation bias.
-We then explore the potential influence of authors/investigators in driving the decline effect.
+Below, we underscore and assess the roles of three potential biases: (1) methodological biases (low samples size), (2) selective publication bias, and (3) citation bias.